 There is something magical in Eleonora Orlandi’s educational and creative path.
 A young “architettrice” who, after some cultural nomadism (Prague, NYC, London), landed on the west coast but of course in the studio of Greg Lynn, an American visionary designer.

 Eleonora’s research expresses a profound linguistic and theoretical innovation.
-It looks like she went through all the twentieth-century avant-gardes, without exception she did not miss any, and she approached them with an astonishing conceptual and expressive liveliness.
-She shows us how to reconcile with our often-unexpressed need of conveying Architecture Theory a scientific, programmatic, and disciplinary status, which nowadays is disregarded by general production, the urgency of doing and the dictatorship of building.
+It looks like she went through all the twentieth-century avant-gardes; without exception, she did not miss any and approached them with an astonishing conceptual and expressive liveliness.
+She shows us how to reconcile with our often-unexpressed need to convey Architecture Theory a scientific, programmatic, and disciplinary status, which nowadays is disregarded by general production, the urgency of doing and the dictatorship of building.

-When looking at the wonderful drawings, the clarity and complexity of the design process are palpable, the origin of the ideal gesture isn’t left behind, it is as if the ultimate purpose of architecture was already included in the intuition of the digital path that leads us towards its determination.
-What is evident is that the methodology is elaborate and cutting-edge, it lives within the fullest virtuality potential and what comes after is a small detail compared to the scientific process of these new forms of architecture.
+When looking at the wonderful drawings, the clarity and complexity of the design process are palpable; the origin of the ideal gesture isn’t left behind; it is as if the ultimate purpose of architecture was already included in the intuition of the digital path that leads us towards its determination.
+What is evident is that the methodology is elaborate and cutting-edge; it lives within the fullest virtuality potential, and what comes after is a small detail compared to the scientific process of these new forms of architecture.